If you love art, you will love Borghese Gallery in Rome.

 How to reach Borghese Gallery?

-Another way to reach the Gallery is by any bus that goes up to Via Veneto.
+In fact, you can get onto any bus that goes up to Via Veneto.

-From the city center, Borghese Galleria is just a five mins ride.
+From the city centre, Borghese Galleria is just a five mins ride.

 The Borghese Gallery remains open to the public from Tuesday to Sunday from 9 am to 7 pm.